Storage of ceramic caps of beer bottlesOver the years I

 Fig. 7 |

-| There
+There

-are numerous further options, how to build from different materials
+numerous further options, how to build from different materials

 ceramic bottle caps storing aids.
-One example is to first drill
+One example is to first

-holes of the upper diameter of ceramic bottle caps into the wood.
-The
+same positions holes of the upper diameter of ceramic bottle caps

-bigger hole is drilled only about 2/3 deep of the thickness of the
+into the wood.
+The bigger hole is drilled only about 2/3 deep of the

-wooden boards (Fig. 7).
+thickness of the wooden boards (Fig. 7).
 A very simple way of storing ceramic bottle caps is the use of inserts of foamed polystyrene used for packaging of ketchup tubes (Fig. 8). |

 |